-Daniel (Dan) Fisk is the chief operations officer of the International Republican Institute (IRI), having earlier coordinated its governance programming and served as vice president for policy and strategic planning.
+Daniel (Dan) Fisk served as the executive vice president and chief operations officer of the International Republican Institute (IRI), having earlier held the position of vice president for policy and strategic planning.

 Prior to IRI, Fisk had extensive U.S. Executive and Legislative Branch experience.
 This included service as special assistant to the president and senior director for Western Hemisphere Affairs on the National Security Council; deputy assistant secretary of state for Western Hemisphere Affairs; deputy director for international counternarcotics matters in the Office of the Assistant Secretary of Defense for International Security Affairs; special advisor to the assistant secretary of state for Inter-American Affairs at the State Department; and the deputy coordinator for Central American public diplomacy in the White House Office of Communications.